«Return to Blog ListPart 2, Why Bad Websites Happen to Good Companies: Creating a Website that Doesn’t Accurately Represent Your Company

 Maybe you’re an employee of a company whose business is harmful to the environment, and you think that if you initiate and publicize some kind of “green” program on your website, no one will notice the dead fish directly downstream from your manufacturing plants.
 Or that publishing a code of ethics on your website will innoculate you from criticism (Enron’s Code of Ethics booklet can be purchased on eBay, “never been used”).

-Whatever reason you might have for trying to appear as something you are not, please don’t do it.
+Whatever reason you might have for trying to appear as something you’re not, please don’t do it.
 Sooner or later, you’ll be found out, and with social media’s ability to spread the word, your credibility will be difficult to rebuild.
 If your market doesn’t trust you, you’re done, particularly as a small service business, or any business for which alternatives exist.
-Effective online marketing begins with respect for your market, and attempting to fool them is not an indication of respect.
+Effective online marketing begins with respect for your market, and attempting to fool them isn’t respectful.

 Instead of trying to pretend your company is something it’s not, embrace or deal with the issues that caused you to misrepresent your company in the first place.
 Instead of copying another website, try to analyze what you like about it and bring some of those approaches into your website, adapted to your own unique message or strategy.
 If you’re a one-person-shop, tout your agility and flexibility, or whatever other real strengths you possess.
 And if your company is dumping toxic chemicals into the local river, just stop it!
 But please, don’t pretend you’re green.